voytech/tabulate/README.md

 ## Roadmap

 Starting from version 0.1.0, minor version will advance relatively fast due to tiny milestones.
-This is because of one person (me) who is currently in charge, and due to my intention to not blocking versions for too long.
+This is because of one person (me) who is currently in charge, and due to my intention of "non-blocking realese cycles" for too long.

 ### v0.2.x